jerin-arpa/course-registration-38/README.md

 These features ensure that users can efficiently select courses, manage their cart, keep track of their credit hours, and receive alerts for common user actions such as exceeding the credit hour limit or confirming their course selections.
 The "Sweet Alerts" enhance the user experience by providing clear feedback and confirmation dialogs.

-## Project features

-How i manage the state in my assignment project:
+How i manage the state in my project
 ---

 In my course registration project, i manage state using React's built-in state management, primarily with the useState hook.
 Here's how state is managed: